-In compliance with the requirements of the Master Trust Indenture, Atkins North America, Inc. conducted a visual inspection of Manor Expressway Project in November 2014.
+In compliance with the requirements of the Master Trust Indenture, Atkins North America, Inc. conducted a visual inspection of Manor Expressway Project in December 2015.
 The inspection covered all portions of the facility including: pavement, roadside elements, retaining walls, underdeck lighting, drainage structures, signs and sign structures, pavement markings and associated buildings and equipment.
-Bridge inspections were conducted by the Texas Department of Transportation (TxDOT), and a summary of their findings will be included in this report.
+Bridge inspections were conducted in early 2014 by the Texas Department of Transportation (TxDOT) as part of their Bridge Inventory, Inspection and Appraisal Program (BRINSAP).
+A summary of their findings will be included in this report.

 This report is based on a general visual inspection and the opinions, statements, and recommendations are made with respect to the conditions revealed by this visual inspection.
 No representation or warranty is made that all defects have been discovered or that defects will not appear in the future.
+A 1 to 10 inspection rating scale is used to determine the severity of the asset defect, shown in Table 1, below.